ballerina-platform/ballerina-dev-website/learn/get-started/write-a-restful-api-with-ballerina.md

 The body of the response is of type `ErrorMsg`, which simply has a string field named `errmsg`.
 Based on the need, users can have any data type for their response body.

-## Writing a resource to get filtered COVID-19 data by ISO code
+## Write a resource to get filtered COVID-19 data by ISO code

 This resource is a bit more different than the first two resources.
 As explained earlier, resource functions have accessors.
 In addition, it also supports hierarchical paths making it ideal for implementing RESTful APIs.
 Hierarchical paths can have path params.
 In this case, `iso_code` is used as the path param, which in turn, becomes a string variable.